 Take One Day at a Time

-Living life without your spouse for months at a time is overwhelming no matter which way you cut it.
+Living life without your spouse for months at a time is overwhelming, no matter which way you cut it.
 Rather than focusing on the long haul, do your best to take it one day at a time.
-Occupy yourself with daily tasks and goals that need to be met and tell yourself you are doing your best and that’s the most important thing you can do.
-This can take a huge weight off your shoulders and allow you to find more positivity in each day.
+Occupy yourself with daily tasks and goals that need to be met and tell yourself you are doing your best, and that’s the most important thing you can do.
+This can take a huge weight off your shoulders and allow you to find more positivity each day.

 Have Something to Look Forward To